MiSTer-devel/Scripts_MiSTer/rclone.md

 # MiSTer rclone configuration guide
-These instructions will guide you through the process of creating a rclone.conf configuration file needed by MiSTer rclone_config_download.sh, rclone_config_upload.sh, rclone_saves_download.sh and rclone_saves_upload.sh.
+These instructions will guide you through the process of creating a *rclone.conf* configuration file needed by MiSTer *rclone_config_download.sh*, *rclone_config_upload.sh*, *rclone_saves_download.sh* and *rclone_saves_upload.sh*.
 These scripts let you upload and download saves or config directory to the cloud storages supported by rclone:
 * Amazon Drive
 * Amazon S3 Compliant Storage Providers (AWS, Ceph, Dreamhost, IBM COS, Minio)
 * Backblaze B2